marmelab/NgAdminGeneratorBundle/README.md

 NgAdminGeneratorBundle [![Build Status](https://travis-ci.org/marmelab/NgAdminGeneratorBundle.png?branch=master)](https://travis-ci.org/marmelab/NgAdminGeneratorBundle)
 ======================

-You're a fan of [StanLemonRestBundle](#) because of its facility to create a REST API based on your entities?
+You're a fan of [StanLemonRestBundle](https://github.com/stanlemon/rest-bundle) because it makes REST APIs based on Doctrine entities a piece of cake?
-You starred [ng-admin](#) as it helped you to create a fully functional administration panel with a single configuration file?
+You starred [ng-admin](https://github.com/marmelab/ng-admin) because you love the idea of a JavaScript-powered administration panel consuming a REST API?
-You will then love NgAdminGeneratorBundle, which bootstraps ng-admin based on your API structure!
+Then, you will love NgAdminGeneratorBundle, the Symfony2 bundle that  bootstraps ng-admin based on a Doctrine-powered REST API!

 ## Installation